Beyond a reasonable doubt is the standard of proof that must be met to secure a criminal conviction in the United States.

 The Burden of Proof: Beyond a Reasonable Doubt

-The government must show that a taxpayer’s actions go beyond simple negligence in order for that person to be convicted of fraud or tax evasion.
-The burden of proof rests solely with the government; it is the duty of government investigators to gather and present evidence that establishes their case.
-In tax cases, this takes the form of proving that deductions, statements, and supporting documents such as receipts and canceled checks that were filed with tax returns were purposely filed with the intent of illegally reducing the defendant’s tax liability.
+To convict a taxpayer for evasion or fraud the government must prove that the accused’s actions surpassed simple negligence.
+The burden of proof rests solely with the government.
+It’s investigators duty to gather and present evidence that establishes their case.
+For tax cases, this means proving that deductions, statements, and supporting documents, such as receipts and canceled checks, were purposely filed with the intent of illegally reducing the defendant’s tax liability.

 In criminal tax trials, the court presumes innocence on the part of defendants.
 It’s the prosecutors responsibility to build and present a case.
 In fact, the Fifth Amendment allows defendants to remain silent throughout a trial.
 The courts don’t even require defendants to present countering evidence.
 However, the government doesn’t extend this privilege partnerships or corporations.

 Judges instruct juries to consider all presented evidence when deliberating a criminal case.
 In the face of reasonable doubt, judges instruct jurist not to convict.
 However, judges walk fine lines when defining reasonable doubt to juries.
 In cases where the judge’s instructions go beyond the basic definition, appellate courts have overturned verdicts and the Supreme Court has ruled that doing so violates the Due Process Clause of the US Constitution.

 Do You Need The Advice Of A Tax Lawyer?